marckohlbrugge/wip-menubar/README.md

 ## Features

+- Quickly create a todo with a system-wide shortcut (`Ctrl+Space`)
-- Current streak & best streak
+- See your current streak & best streak
+- Notification when you haven't shipped today
+- See time left to keep your streak
 - Launch at login
-- Notification when you haven't shipped today
-- Quickly jump to your product pages
+- Jump to your product pages

 ## Screenshots